-Repeal
+Article 21 Repeal

-Directive 94/19/EC as amended by the Directives listed in Annex IV is repealed with effect from [one day after date in Article 20(1)] without prejudice to the obligations of the Member States relating to the time-limits for transposition into national law and the dates of application of the Directives set out in Annex IV.
+Directive 94/19/EC as amended by the Directives listed in Annex II is repealed with effect from ...without prejudice to the obligations of the Member States relating to the time-limits for transposition into national law and the dates of application of the Directives set out in Annex II.

-References to the repealed Directives shall be construed as references to this Directive and shall be read in accordance with the correlation table in Annex V.
+References to the repealed Directives shall be construed as references to this Directive and shall be read in accordance with the correlation table in Annex III.